View Marcene Mabry's Obituary on Amarillo.com and share memories

 Marcene was born November 17, 1939 in Plainview, TX to Bernice Thompson Mabry and Glenn R. Mabry.
 They moved to Amarillo in 1950.
-Marcene attended Amarillo High School, was elected class favorite during her Junior Year and graduated in 1957.
-She then attended Oklahoma University and WTAMU and graduated with honors.
-Marcene was an active member in English, Spanish, Psychiatry, Education and Alpha Chi Honor Societies.
+Marcene attended Amarillo High School, where she was elected Class Favorite during her junior year and graduated in 1957.
+She went on to attend the University of Oklahoma and WTAMU studying English, Spanish, Psychiatry, and Education.
+She graduated with Honors as a member of Kappa Delta Pi and Alpha Chi Honor Societies.

+She married and later parted ways with her high school sweetheart, Marshall York with whom she raised two sons.
+She worked for her family's business, Airspeed Oil Company serving as VP and Treasurer.
+She then went on to found her own business, Marand Co., Inc.

 She is preceded in death by her parents, Glenn and Bernice Mabry.

-Marcene is survived by her sons, Greg York and wife, Dondra of Amarillo and Randy York and wife Jodi of San Marcos; sister, Marilyn Hill and husband, Jerry of Amarillo; niece, Jeriann Hill Crawford of Richmond, VA; nephew, Harlan Hill of Fredricksburg; and grandchildren, Allison York of Lubbock, Kaytlin Mellenbruch and husband, Dustin of Amarillo, Jason York of San Antonio and Jacob York of Amarillo, and special friend Don Groeneveld of Lake Tanglewood.
+Marcene is survived by her sons, Greg York and wife, Dondra of Amarillo and Randy York and wife, Jodi of San Marcos; sister, Marilyn Hill and husband, Jerrie of Amarillo; niece, Jeriann Hill Crawford of Richmond, VA; nephew, Harlan Hill and wife, Rex Ann of Fredericksburg; grandchildren, Allison York of Lubbock, Kaytlin Mellenbruch and husband Dustin of Amarillo, Jason York of San Antonio, and Jacob York and wife Brittany of Amarillo, great-granddaughter, Avery York of Amarillo; and special friend, Don Groeneveld of Lake Tanglewood.

 Online condolences may be shared at www.schoolerfuneralhome.com